 Note/s: Field work of up to 3 days is a compulsory part of the subject.
 Students will incur personal costs.
+This is a servicing subject taught within courses offered by other schools or faculties.

-The physical nature of the various coastal environments: their morphology and the relationship between water masses and the sedimentary and benthic characteristics of the bottom.
+The physical nature of the various coastal environments: their morphology and the relationship between water masses and the sedimentary characteristics of the benthos.
 Sampling techniques, analytical methodology and statistical data evaluation.
 Environmental assessment of Australia and overseas areas.
 An important aspect of the course is its practical approach: from data gathering, data evaluation and environmental assessment report writing.
 Practical work in the course involves each student as an active member of a project team.